The Investment Banking Managing Director: King of the Jungle, or Tragic Hero?

 Base salaries are in the mid-six-figure range, with total compensation in the high six figures to low seven figures.

-An MD doing decently should earn at least $1 million per year, and sometimes a low multiple of that.
+An MD doing decently should earn at least $1 million per year, and sometimes a low multiple of that; the average range is probably $1 – $3 million.

-A normal MD is unlikely to earn, say, $10 or $20 million in one year; they would need to be even more senior (e.g., Group Head) for that to be plausible.
+A normal MD is unlikely to earn $10 or $20 million in a normal year; they would need to be even more senior (e.g., Group Head) for that to be plausible.

 At the bulge-bracket banks, a significant percentage of an MD’s compensation is deferred or paid in stock.